 Echizen-Ono Castle

-Not too far from the south of Katsuyama, you’ll find the magical medieval stronghold pictured here.
-Known as Echizen-Ono Castle, this citadel sits atop of a small but easily defendable bluff.
+Not too far to the south of Katsuyama, you’ll find the magical medieval stronghold pictured here.
+Known as Echizen-Ono Castle, this citadel sits atop a small but easily defendable bluff.
 This hill resides in the middle of a valley basin that is surrounded by towering peaks.
 The result of this peculiar geography can be seen in the image of Echizen-Ono Castle embedded above.
 Explained succinctly, the cooler mist coagulates in the lowlands below and thereby allows the fortress the facade of floating in the sky.
 Trust me when I say that this spectacle will have you picking your jaw up from the floor.

 Regrettably, there’s no such thing as a free lunch and this is especially true when it comes to dreamy vistas like this.
 To reach Echizen-Ono Castle, you’ll need to take the extremely infrequent JR Kuzuryu Line to Echizen-Ono Station.
 From there, the site is about a twenty minute walk.
 Note that to snag a vantage point like the one pictured above, you’ll need to actually view the fortification from elsewhere.
 If you go to Echizen-Ono Castle itself, you’ll only be able to see the magnificent mountains surrounding the basin.
 As a side note, the current building is actually a re-creation and houses a small museum.

-The Asakura Ruins
+The Ichijodani Asakura Clan Historic Ruins

 After painstakingly surveying what wasn’t consumed by Oda Nobunaga’s rage, historians have been able to deduce what the Asakura clan’s 10,000 person town would have looked like.
 With this knowledge in hand, the government has transformed a small section of the valley into an outdoor museum.
 Inside this facility, all of the buildings lining a 200 meter-long stretch appear as if they originated during the Warring States period (1457–1615).
 What’s more, many of the buildings are open for visitors to peruse and are fully decked out with mannequins.
 If not for the fact that they don’t move, these figures do a great job of depicting everyday peasant life at the time.